heptarch/heptarch.github.io/drafts/tarkovsky.md

 garbled by intermediaries that, by the time they reached me, no one could make sense of them.
 One of the caretakers, Chiara, was a retired film theorist.
+"Adorno himself," she once remarked, "would balk at these

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->